mariogalan/backupninja-docker-handler/README.md

 # backupninja-docker-handler

-A handler for backup docker containers with backupninja Edit
+A handler for backup docker containers with backupninja